Mast177/Cardiovascular-Disease-Prediction/README.md

 # Cardiovascular-Disease-Prediction
-This is the online repository for an MLP student project that predicts the presence of Cardiovascular Disease in a patient
+This is the online repository for an Machine Learning Network student project that predicts the presence of Cardiovascular Disease in a patient and then compares the performance of several models.

 ## Team ID:
 Four-O-Fourtune